Saturday, April 27 2019

 Scripture contains the wonderful promise that all whom God justifies—declares righteous—He also glorifies—brings to eternal, resurrected life (Rom.
 8:28–30).
 But our salvation begins not with our justification in time, but it extends to eternity past when God chose a people for Himself.
 This session will explore what we believe about how the Holy Spirit applies salvation to men and women through the ordo salutis, discussing election, predestination, calling, regeneration, faith and repentance, justification, adoption, sanctification, and glorification.

 Anthony Carter, H.B.
-Charles, Albert Mohler, and Burk Parsons.
+Charles, David Hall, and Burk Parsons.

 The Church and God's Plan for the Ages